Lee Iacocca: 1979 Chrysler bailout

-Realizing that the company would go out of business if it did not receive a large infusion of cash, Iacocca approached the United States Congress in 1979 and successfully requested a loan guarantee.
-To obtain the guarantee, Chrysler was required to reduce costs and abandon some longstanding projects, such as the turbine engine, which had been ready for consumer production in 1979 after nearly 20 years of development.
+Realizing that the company would go out of business if it did not receive a large infusion of cash, Chrysler approached the United States Congress in 1979 and requested a loan guarantee.
+Chairman and CEO John J. Riccardo resigned on September 17, 1979, because he believed that the company would be more likely to receive government aid under new management.
+His retirement took effect three days later and he was succeeded by Iacocca.
+Iacocca was able to obtain the guarantee, but Chrysler was required to reduce costs and abandon some longstanding projects, such as the turbine engine, which had been ready for consumer production in 1979 after nearly 20 years of development.

 Chrysler released the first of the K-Car line, the Dodge Aries and Plymouth Reliant, in 1981.
 Similar to the later minivan, these compact automobiles were based on design proposals that Ford had rejected during Iacocca's (and Sperlich's) tenure.
-Released in the middle of the major 1980-1982 recession, the small, efficient, and inexpensive front-wheel drive cars sold rapidly.
+Released in the middle of the major 1980–1982 recession, the small, efficient, and inexpensive front-wheel drive cars sold rapidly.
 In addition, Iacocca re-introduced the big Imperial as the company's flagship.
 The new model had all of the newest technologies of the time, including fully electronic fuel injection and all-digital dashboard.

-Chrysler introduced the minivan, chiefly Sperlich's "baby", in late 1983.
+Chrysler introduced the minivan, considered Sperlich's "baby", in late 1983.
 It led the automobile industry in sales for 25 years.
 Because of the K-cars and minivans, along with the reforms Iacocca implemented, the company turned around quickly and was able to repay the government-backed loans seven years earlier than expected.

 Iacocca led Chrysler's acquisition of AMC in 1987, which brought the profitable Jeep division under the corporate umbrella.
 It created the short-lived Eagle division.
 By this time, AMC had already finished most of the work on the Jeep Grand Cherokee, which Iacocca wanted.
 The Grand Cherokee would not be released until 1992 for the 1993 model year, the same year that Iacocca retired.

 Throughout the 1980s, Iacocca, with the help of his longtime friend and advertisement executive, Leo-Arthur Kelmenson, appeared in a series of commercials developed by Kenyon & Eckhardt for the company's vehicles, employing the ad campaign, "The pride is back," to denote the turnaround of the corporation.
 He also voiced what was to become his trademark phrase: "If you can find a better car, buy it."

 Iacocca retired as president, CEO, and chairman of Chrysler at the end of 1992.